software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 ### `onDismissed`

 A callback that gets called when the current screen is dismissed by hardware back (on Android) or dismiss gesture (swipe back or down).
 The callback takes no arguments.

+### `onHeaderBackButtonClicked` (Android only)

+A callback that gets called when the native header back button is clicked on Android and `enableNativeBackButtonDismissal` is set to `false`.

 ### `onWillAppear`